-- Exceptions to the committee membership rules may be requested of the provost dean by submission of letters from both the candidate and department chair. - Immediately upon appointment, the department chair shall convene the Tenure Review Committee, which shall select a chair.
-Each committee member shall sign the statement of ethics document. , and sign a confidentiality agreement.
+- Exceptions to the committee membership rules may be requested of the provost by submission of letters from both the candidate and department chair. - Immediately upon appointment, the department chair shall convene the Tenure Review Committee, which shall select a chair.